smart-data-models/dataModel.TourismDestinations/TouristProfile/doc/spec_IT.md

         model: https://schema.org/Text
         type: Property
     avgDailyAccommodationAndBoardExpenditure:
-      description: Property.
-Range of avg daily amount of money invoiced by the lodging establishment in accommodation and board concepts.
+      description: Range of avg daily amount of money invoiced by the lodging establishment in accommodation and board concepts
       properties:
         range:
-          description: Property.
-Value of avgDailyAccommodationAndBoardExpenditure.
-It uses the ranges defined by sortingOrder.
+          description: Value of avgDailyAccommodationAndBoardExpenditure.
+It uses the ranges defined by sortingOrder
           type: string
+          x-ngsi:
+            type: Property
         sortingOrder:
-          description: 'Property.
-Ordered set of range of money amounts for avgDailyAccommodationAndBoardExpenditure.
+          description: 'Ordered set of range of money amounts for avgDailyAccommodationAndBoardExpenditure.
 OrderedSet: ''0 to 24 €, 25 to 49 €, 50 to 74 €, 75 to 99 €, 100 to 149 €, 150 to 199 €, 200 to 249 €, 250 to 299 €, 300 to 399 €, 400 to 499 €, 500 to 599 €, 600+ €'''
           items:
             type: string
           type: array
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     avgDailyExpenditure:
-      description: Property.
-Range of avg daily amount of money invoiced by the lodging establishment.
+      description: Range of avg daily amount of money invoiced by the lodging establishment
       properties:
         range:
-          description: Property.
-Value of avgDailyExpenditure.
-It uses the ranges defined by sortingOrder.
+          description: Value of avgDailyExpenditure.
+It uses the ranges defined by sortingOrder
           type: string
+          x-ngsi:
+            type: Property
         sortingOrder:
-          description: 'Property.
-Ordered set of range of money amounts for avgDailyExpenditure.
-OrderedSet: ''0 to 24 €, 25 to 49 €, 50 to 74 €, 75 to 99 €, 100 to 149 €, 150 to 199 €, 200 to 249 €, 250 to 299 €, 300 to 399 €, 400 to 499 €, 500 to 599 €, 600+ €''.'
+          description: 'Ordered set of range of money amounts for avgDailyExpenditure.
+OrderedSet: ''0 to 24 €, 25 to 49 €, 50 to 74 €, 75 to 99 €, 100 to 149 €, 150 to 199 €, 200 to 249 €, 250 to 299 €, 300 to 399 €, 400 to 499 €, 500 to 599 €, 600+ €'''
           items:
             type: string
           type: array
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     avgDailyExtraExpenditure:
-      description: Property.
-Range of avg daily amount of money invoiced by the lodging establishment in extra concepts
+      description: Range of avg daily amount of money invoiced by the lodging establishment in extra concepts
       properties:
         range:
-          description: Property.
-Value of avgDailyExtraExpenditure.
-It uses the ranges defined by sortingOrder.
+          description: Value of avgDailyExtraExpenditure.
+It uses the ranges defined by sortingOrder
           type: string
+          x-ngsi:
+            type: Property
         sortingOrder:
-          description: 'Property.
-Ordered set of range of money amounts for avgDailyExtraExpenditure.
+          description: 'Ordered set of range of money amounts for avgDailyExtraExpenditure.
 OrderedSet: ''0 to 24 €, 25 to 49 €, 50 to 74 €, 75 to 99 €, 100 to 149 €, 150 to 199 €, 200 to 249 €, 250 to 299 €, 300 to 399 €, 400 to 499 €, 500 to 599 €, 600+ €'''
           items:
             type: string
           type: array
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     board:
-      description: 'Property.
-Usual type of board type reserved.
-Enum:''RO, BB, HB, FB, AI''.'
+      description: 'Usual type of board type reserved.
+Enum:''RO, BB, HB, FB, AI'''
       enum:
         - RO
         - BB